evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

           physics.state.paused = true;
           helper.hideBlockElement(straberryElement);

           gameoverMessage.show("Greetings Earthlings!
-We detected an unauthorized dark energy transfer in your stellar system that slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
+An unauthorized dark energy transfer has been detected in your stellar system.
+This transfer slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
 To restore our profits we have removed your star.
 We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.");
         }
       }